sharetribe/flex-docs/src/docs/operator-guides/how-to-edit-pages/index.md

 ingress:
   Learn how to use Pages to edit content across Landing page, informational pages, or blog pages.
-published: false
+published: true
 ---

 This guide introduces how to use Pages.
-Pages lets you edit your marketplace’s static content pages, like your Landing page or About page.
-If you would like more background on the Pages feature, consult this
-[Introduction to Pages article](https://www.sharetribe.com/docs/operator-guides/introducing-pages/).
+Pages lets you edit your marketplace’s content pages, like your Landing page or About page.
+If you would like more background on the Pages feature, consult this [Introduction to Pages article](https://www.sharetribe.com/docs/operator-guides/introducing-pages/).

 ## Introduction